owenlly/Indirector_Artifact/README.md

 * In each test directory, we have provided scripts to automatically run the benchmark and parse the results.

-* There is also a ``README`` file in each test, which shows example estimated time needed, basic usage and expected results in different cases.
+* There is also a ``README`` file in each test, which shows estimated time needed, example usage and expected results in different cases.
 Please refer to it for execution and further analyses.

 ## Citation
 ```